-An Espresso Machine requires dedicated counter space both for the machine and the accoutrements, and of course, for display -- the sleek "look" of an espresso machine is part of the appeal.
-For this reason, it's generally recommended not to give an Espresso Machine to anyone unless you are absolutely sure it will be used -- too many end up languishing at the back of cupboards.
+Electric counter-top home espresso machines often require dedicated counter space both for the machine and the accoutrements, and of course, for display — the sleek “look” of an espresso machine is part of the appeal.
+For this reason, it’s generally recommended not to give an espresso machine to anyone unless you are absolutely sure it will be used — too many end up languishing at the back of cupboards.

 You can get also small personal ones now, small enough to pop into a briefcase or handbag so you can make espresso wherever you have a few minutes and an electrical outlet.

 Though a few models take only pre-packed small pouches or pods, so that your purchase becomes a prayer that the maker of these stays around, most machines let you spoon ground coffee into a filter basket.
 Some machines have an attached grinder and grind the coffee beans for you.